smorf-ntsg/naip-chm/README.md

 See `data/training_dataset/README` for more details.

 ### 2. Inference Assets
-This repository includes the necessary assets to run inference:
+This repository includes the pre-trained model weights, but static conditioning rasters must be downloaded separately to support local inference.

 *   **Pre-trained Model Weights:** Located at `model/model_20251016.pt`
-*   **Static Conditioning Rasters:** Located in `data/conditioning_data/` (includes elevation, climate, soil, NLCD, and ecoregion data).
+*   **Static Conditioning Rasters:** To support local inference, download the required environmental raster data (elevation, climate, soil, NLCD, and ecoregion) by running:
+    ```bash
+    python scripts/download_conditioning_data.py
+    ```
+    This script will download the files to `data/conditioning_data/` and optionally download a sample NAIP DOQQ for testing.

+### 3. CONUS-wide CHM Product
+This repository supports the generation of a CONUS-wide Canopy Height Model dataset (24.82 TB).
+The generated assets are available on Google Cloud Storage (`gs://naip-chm-assets`).
+For detailed information on accessing the data, file structure, and metadata, please refer to `data/gcs_assets/README`.

 ---

 ## Usage

 ### Running Inference
 You can run the model on a standard NAIP DOQQ (Digital Ortho Quarter Quad) using the `scripts/inference.py` script.
-A sample NAIP image is provided in `data/naip_doqqs/`.
+If you downloaded the sample NAIP image using `scripts/download_conditioning_data.py`, it will be located in `data/naip_doqqs/`.

 **Example Command:**
 ```bash